harsha7108/Cooder-assist/README.md

 ## Features

 *   **Intelligent Code Suggestions:** Uses the Gemini API to provide context-aware code suggestions and answers to coding questions.
-*   **File System Interaction:**
-    *   Create new files with specified content.
-    *   Edit existing files by replacing strings.
-    *   List files and directories in a given path.
-    *   Read the content of files.
-    *   Determine the file type.
 *   **Git Integration:** Stages all changes and creates a new Git commit with a provided message.
 *   **Configuration:** Uses a YAML configuration file to manage client settings (e.g., Gemini model).
 *   **Logging:** Provides logging functionality for debugging and monitoring.